Frequently Asked Questions

 What precautions should I take if I use public transportation?

-Again, specific instructions regarding the use of public transportation, as well as airline and ferry travel, are issued by the government and the public health authorities.
+The CYA apartments are within a 2-10 minute walk from the Academic Center,and the places where your on-site classes will be held are all within walking distance; therefore there is no need for public transportation to attend classes.
+Specific instructions regarding the use of public transportation, as well as airline and ferry travel, are issued by the government and the public health authorities.
 Students will be kept updated with the latest information throughout the semester.
 At this time, using a mask is mandatory on all means of public transportation (ground, air and sea), as well as in taxis.